felixfbecker/node-sql-template-strings/README.md

 // is equivalent to
 pg.query(SQL`SELECT author FROM books WHERE name = ${book}`);
 ```
+For mysql2 prepared statements, just replace `query` with `execute`.
 This might not seem like a big deal, but when you do an INSERT with a lot columns writing all the placeholders becomes a nightmare:

 ```js